Research @ UVA Engineering

 Ethan A. Scott

 Ethan joined the Department of Mechanical and Aerospace Engineering in 2023.
-In addition to teaching, he is active in research and helps to manage the UVA ExSiTE Lab.
-Ethan's research interests focus on the development and application of experimental techniques, to analyze heat and energy transfer in extremes of material size and environment.
+In addition to teaching, he serves as Deputy Director of the UVA ExSiTE Lab.
+Ethan's research interests include the development and application of experimental techniques to analyze heat and energy transfer in extremes of material size and environment.

 Cong Shen is an Associate Professor in the Department of Electrical and Computer Engineering at UVa.
 He obtained his PhD degree from UCLA.
 His current interests are in generative models, in-context learning, reinforcement learning, federated learning, and their engineering applications (particularly in wireless communications and networking).